otcamargo/location-service/README.md

 ### DB structure

-This project's db has one table only called `vulnerable_zones`.
-This table is where we store data related to vulnerable zones (floods and other natural disasters).
+This project's db has one table only called `locations`.
+This table is where we store data related to added locations.

-The idea here is that we only store information about the vulnerable places in a way that we can retrieve it with ease.
+The idea here is that we only store information about the locations in a way that we can retrieve it with ease.
 This is our schema

 ![Alt text](/docs/images/db-schema.png?raw=true "Title")